Nobiadigital/recruitment-coding-test/README.md

 # Task 1

-The app is showing 2 menus at once.
-Only one of them should be visible in Mobile vs. Desktop.
+The app currently has 2 menus defined. **Delete one of them**, and style the remaining one differently depending on screen size.

-Please make it so that it looks OK in both versions.

 # Task 2